Anybody has experience with ONIE/WhiteLabel switches? Dell seems committed to it...

 -

-RE: Barracuda vs Meraki - firewalls
+RE: Barracuda vs Meraki - firewallsposted in IT Discussion

 The Ubiquiti is not an UTM in any way.
 In that space, the leader is Fortinet.
 No one can beat their price/performance for what they do.
 I use Ubiquiti in many places, but when a real UTM is needed I choose Fortinet.